aBadran0/aBadran0/README.md

 ## 👋 About Me

 I am a recent graduate from the American University of Sharjah with a Bachelor's in Computer Science.
-I am passionate about continuously learning and growing within the field of computer science.
+I strive to gain additional knowledge and experience in the field of computer science, with a preference for backend development.
 I am adaptable, eager to tackle challenges, and open to opportunities that may not align perfectly with my initial interests.

 ---

 ## 🛠️ Skills

-- **Programming Languages:** Java, C++, Python, JavaScript, HTML, CSS, Assembly (8086)
+- **Programming Languages:** Java, C++, Python, JavaScript, HTML, CSS, Assembly (8086), C#
-- **Frameworks & Tools:** Flask, Google Firebase, RStudio, Cisco Packet Tracer, FortiGate Configuration, Oracle SQL, Azure, Git, Linux
+- **Frameworks & Tools:** Flask, Google Firebase, RStudio, Cisco Packet Tracer, FortiGate Configuration, Oracle SQL, Azure, Git, Linux, GraphQL, RestAPI, Node.js, NestJS
+- **Certifications:** Microsoft Certified: Azure Fundamentals (AZ-900)

 ## 🌐 Languages